-If you’ve seen my vegan white chocolate & rhubarb cheesecake recipe then you’ll know that I am BIG fan of baked cheesecakes.
-My partner (who really isn’t much of a baker) even baked me one on our first date, and I’ve stayed with him ever since – lucky guy 😉
+If you’ve seen my vegan white chocolate & rhubarb cheesecake recipe then you’ll know that I am a BIG fan of baked cheesecakes.
+My partner (who really isn’t much of a baker) even baked me one on our first date, and I’ve stayed with him ever since – lucky guy.

 Getting a baked vegan cheesecake recipe right is really hard.
 I want to be reminded of the yummy tanginess of a traditional New York cheesecake, but so many vegan cheesecakes just taste like nuts.
 Or just healthy versions of cheesecakes.

 I’m not sure when or why cheesecakes started to become so healthy, but it seems that all you can find nowadays is fruity raw cheesecakes set on top of a gluten-free nut base.

 I may be vegan, but when I eat treats I want it to be a treat.
 Not a healthy version that you are supposedly allowed to eat every day of the week.
 And a treat is exactly what this baked vegan cheesecake recipe is.
 Enjoy it and come back to it anytime you get a pesky cheesecake craving.

 A baked cheesecake is a dessert that is made up of a biscuit base with a thick yet fluffy cheese cake mix on top.
 What sets it apart from a non-baked cheesecake is the fact that it includes ingredients that need to be cooked, and because of this it ends up with a firmer more cake-like filling and a really decadent rich flavour.

 The most famous style of baked cheesecake is a New York cheesecake which relies heavily on cream cheese and lemon to create its tangy flavour profile.